NAppazeller/School_District_Analysis2/README.md

   * *Scores by School Size*

 Scores by school size were not materially impacted by the removal of math and reading scores for the 9th grade class at Thomas High School.
-The average math score for schools with a student population of 1,000-2,000 students decreased by <-0.1%.
-While the percentage of students with passing math, passing reading and overall passing scores decreased by <-0.1%, -0.1 and -0.1, respectively.
+The average math score for schools with a student population of 1,000-2,000 students increased by <0.1% while average reading scores decreased by <-0.1%.
+The percentage of students with passing math, passing reading and overall passing scores increased by <0.1%, 0.1%, and 0.1%, respectively.

   * *Scores by School Type*